apache/jena-site/content/documentation/fuseki2/data-access-control.md

 ## Access Control Lists {#acl}

 ACLs can be applied to the server as a whole, to a dataset, to endpoints, and to graphs within a dataset.
-Thsi section covers server, dataset and endpoint access control lists.
+This section covers server, dataset and endpoint access control lists.
 Graph-level access control is [covered below](#graph-acl).

 Access control lists (ACL) as part of the server configuration file.